AristidesAI/GhostAI/README.md

 #### Build 2.0.1 What needs to be implemented in this build for further testing, Not the full functionalty:

-- Pause Button in the top right hand corner of the screen, Highly transparent as to allow visibility of the viewscreen. coding for a "button press" animation (Described further Below)
+- Pause Button in the top right hand corner of the screen, Highly transparent as to allow visibility of the viewscreen while the game is running.
+(Described further Below)

-- Tagging mechanic, Tagging button, game restarting to begginning after all AI players are tagged (Described further Below)
+- Tagging mechanic, Tagging button, game finishes when all AI players are tagged (Described further Below)

 - more robust camera system that followers the human players "taggers" movement but zooms in and out dynamically to frame in the AI players so they are viewable on screen at all times - When an AI Player "taggy" is tagged and eliminated the camera should smoothly zoom in and out dynamically to accomodate the new number of AI players on screen and thus the new zoom range (Described further Below)

 The timer mechanic has already been implemented and the script is found here My project/Assets/_Scripts/GameTimer.cs